 I thought I was already positive “enough”.
-But early this fall I began noticing myself feeling negative a lot.
+But I had also been noticing myself feeling negative a lot.
 I was getting irritated and annoyed easily by little things.
-And just found a lot of negativity and complaining showing up in my thought patterns.
+And just found a lot of negativity and complaining showing up in my mindset and thought patterns.

 My own decision to start a gratitude practice

-I decided I had enough of getting sucked into this negative way of thinking and decided to start a gratitude practice.
+That’s what prompted me to start a gratitude practice.
+I had enough of getting sucked into this negative way of thinking and knew it was time to try something different.

 What is a gratitude practice?

-It sounds simple, and in theory, it is simple.
-But training yourself to focus on what you’re grateful for, instead of the negative things going on around you, takes practice and commitment.
+It sounds simple.
+And in theory, it is simple.
+But training yourself to focus on what you’re grateful for, rather than getting stuck in a cycle of negativity and complaining, takes some practice and commitment.

 Why is gratitude important?

-Having a grateful mindset changes the way we see the world around us and how we think.
+Having a grateful mindset changes the way you see the world around you and how you think.
 Gratitude shifts your perspective so you begin to notice and appreciate all the good things around you.
-And you start to think more positively as a result.
+And you start to think more positively as well.

-The more you focus on gratitude and the good things in your life, the more good things you notice to be grateful for.
+When you focus on gratitude and the good things in your life, you’ll automatically start noticing more good things to be grateful for as you go about your day.
+Your brain will be working to confirm your grateful thoughts and feelings.

 But focusing on gratitude helps you actively change your mindset, thought patterns and perspective.
-Focusing on what you’re grateful for trains your mind to look for the positive, and pulls you out of a cycle of negativity.
+Focusing on what you’re grateful for trains your mind to look for the positive, pulls you out of a cycle of negativity and helps your brain continue to gather evidence of all the things you can feel grateful for.

 Beyond this, studies have shown practicing gratitude has many other benefits as well.
 For example more happiness, better relationships, more resilience, better sleep, improved health, higher self-esteem, etc. It’s really amazing how being mindful throughout your day to focus on gratitude can have such a huge impact on your life.